A factual timeline of the Encinitas Plumbing name and its origins in Encinitas, California

 For customers, business names, licenses and corporate filings are not abstract legal concepts — they are how trust is formed.

-Homeowners reasonably rely on business names, contractor licenses, websites, and online listings to determine who they are hiring, whether a company is properly licensed.
+Homeowners reasonably rely on business names, contractor licenses, websites, and online listings to determine who they are hiring and whether a company is properly licensed.
 Here, any potential confusion stemmed from the subsequent revival and renaming of corporate entities to closely resemble an already-registered business, rather than from independent or simultaneous adoption of similar names.

 During the period described above: